Surakshaajith/simple-ocr-opencv/README.md

 #### Step 1: Load an image

 An image similar to other images you'd like to be able to OCR.
 Chop it up and/or change the colors in it if necessary.
+Often, the simpler the image, the easier it'll be to OCR it.

 #### Step 2: Segmentation

 Finds chunks of pixels that look like text characters.
 What it looks like: "50 18 14 15."
-What it means: "Found a character at pixel 50x18, with pixel dimensions 14x15"
+What it means: "Found a character at pixel 50x18, with pixel dimensions 14x15."

-#### Step 3: Supervised Learning
+#### Step 3: Grounding

-"Teaches" the software which segments of the image correspond to which characters.
-This project does this with k-nearest neighbor.
-One of the simplest classification algorithms.
+Creates a ".box" file which says which specifies which segments of the image correspond to which characters.

-#### Step 4: Grounding

-Creates a ".box" file which defines the results of the previous steps.

 #### Step 5: Training

-Teaches the software "if you see more segments that look like these ones, this is what they mean"
+Teaches the software "if you see more box segments that look like these ones, this is what they mean."
+It's important to make sure you're training in data that's accurately respresentative of what content you'll be looking for.

 #### Step 6: Classification